All Products

 • Action: Allow

-• Protocol Type: Select based on your service (for example, TCP)
+• Protocol Type: Select based on your service (for example, TCP).

-• Port Range: Enter the listening port you configured (for example, 9000/9000)
+• Port Range: Enter the listening port you configured (for example, 9000/9000).

-Configure for an existing instance
+Configure public access for an existing instance

-From the details page
+Instance details page

-From the DSW instance
+DSW instance

 Test connectivity